facebookresearch/sam3/scripts/eval/silver/README.md

 - YT-Temporal-1B
 - Fathomnet

-The README contains instructions on how to download and setup the annotations, image data to prepare them for evaluation on SA-CO/Silver.
+The README contains instructions on how to download and setup the annotations, image data to prepare them for evaluation on SA-Co/Silver.

 ## Download annotations

-The GT annotations can be downloaded from [huggingface](https://huggingface.co/datasets/facebook/SACo-Silver)
+The GT annotations can be downloaded from [Hugging Face](https://huggingface.co/datasets/facebook/SACo-Silver)

 ## Download images and video frames